-In May 2002, after 450 years of continuous foreign occupation, East Timor became the world's newest independent state.
-However, East Timor's road to independence was long and traumatic.
+In May 2002, after 450 years of near-continuous foreign occupation, East Timor became an independent state.
+The road to independence was long and traumatic.
 Even so there's plenty to admire in this picturesque country of beaches and mountains while getting to grips with the complex history.